The modern guide to office management

 To be technologically savvy.

-As well as general word processing and computer skills, you will need to demonstrate knowledge of the differing for the various clerical tasks you will have to undertake.
+As well as general word processing and computer skills, you will need to demonstrate knowledge of the differing office management software for the various clerical tasks you will have to undertake.
 Technology shifts all the time, and you may find organizations are using replacements for many of the programs in the traditional Microsoft Office suite.

 For example, you might find companies prefer to use Canva over Powerpoint or have replaced Excel with Google Sheets.
 While each company might have individual preferences, understanding the different programs and platforms OA's generally use is handy.